Cosmian/kms/documentation/docs/index.md

     [env: KMS_SQLITE_PATH=]
     [default: ./sqlite-data]

+--clear-database
+    Clear the database on start .
+    WARNING: This will delete ALL the data in the database

+    [env: KMS_CLEAR_DATABASE=]

 --enclave-dir-path <ENCLAVE_DIR_PATH>
     The directory where the manifest and public key files are located This path should not be encrypted by the enclave and should be directly readable from it